bwvdnbro/bwvdnbro.github.io/_posts/2019-04-07-task-based-parallelisation.markdown

 only a small fraction of the overall computation time required by the algorithm,
- 2. the parts should be small in terms of memory footprint and should preferably fit into a fast memory cache (with a typical size of the order of MB).
+ 2. the parts should be small in terms of memory footprint and should preferably fit into a fast memory cache (which means they should only use a few MB at most).

 In addition to this, the tasks should be either *independent* (the task can be executed without any interference with any other task) or should